 Downhill helmets go through rigorous testing on several types of terrain and trails.

-We hope our buying guide makes it easier to choose the best mountain bike helmet for you.
+We hope our buying guide makes it easier to choose one of the best mountain bike helmets for you.
 There are no specific rules to follow when shopping for a mountain bike helmet.
 Instead, choose one that has been designed specifically for your riding style and that fits your budget!
 If you’re still stumped, we recommend checking out our top choice, the Smith Optics Forefront 2 Helmet, which has superior technology and protection.